bcc-code/bcc-decision-records/docs/index.md

 2. The markdown file is updated as the prosess progresses.

 3. Changes can be submitted as a **pull-request** that potential stakeholders are asked to review.

+4. Potential stakeholders should be notified through channels such as Discord and/or Teams

 :::